-But defining strategy is simple.
+But defining strategy is "simple".
 Strategy is about making choices.
-To win, a company must choose to do some things and not others.
+A company must choose to do some things and not others.

 In Playing to Win: How Strategy Really Works, Roger Martin describes two important decisions that leaders need to make: